2026 UK Buyer's Guide

 For light gaming alongside study

 None of these are dedicated gaming laptops, but the Honor MagicBook Pro 14 with its Intel Arc graphics handles indie titles, older AAA games and emulation comfortably.
-The MacBook Air M4 is also surprisingly capable thanks to the M4's GPU and the steadily improving Mac gaming scene.
+The MacBook Air M5 is also surprisingly capable thanks to the M5's improved GPU (reaching 100fps in some testing) and the steadily improving Mac gaming scene.

 Frequently Asked Questions